-The latest Bureau of Meteorology weather outlook for December 2014 to February 2015 indicates a drier than normal season is more likely for eastern, northern and central Australia with temperatures likely to be warmer than normal.
+The latest Bureau of Meteorology weather outlook for January to March 2015 indicates a roughly equal chance of experiencing a wetter or drier season over the Murray-Darling Basin with temperatures likely to be warmer than normal.

-The climate influences include El Niño-like conditions in the tropical Pacific Ocean and average to cooler waters surrounding northern Australia.
+Climate influences include El Niño-like conditions in the tropical Pacific Ocean, and warmer than normal waters across the Indian Ocean and to the southeast of Australia.